-The salary as set forth in the City of Stockton Salary Schedule do not include reimbursement for actual and necessary expenses for traveling, subsistence and general expenses authorized and incurred incident to City employment.
+The rates of pay set forth in Appendix "A" do not include reimbursement for actual and necessary expenses for traveling, subsistence and general expenses authorized and incurred incident to City employment.

-Effective upon the first full pay period following ratification of this MOU by OE3 and approval by the City Council on its regular agenda in accordance with the Brown Act, employees will receive a 2% cost of living adjustment (COLA) to base pay.
+Effective upon the first full pay period following ratification of this Memorandum of Understanding by the Union and approval by the City Council on its regular agenda in accordance with the Brown Act, employees will receive a base salary increase of 2%.